AutoGen runtime authorization

 result = await team.run(task="Research Q3 sales and write a report")Securing tool delegation

 The core risk in multi-agent systems is delegation: Agent A asks Agent B to perform an action.
 If Agent B blindly executes, you have a privilege escalation path.
-Veto solves this by enforcing policies at the tool level.
-It does not matter which agent requests the tool call or which agent executes it.
-The tool itself is guarded.
+Veto addresses this by enforcing policies at the tool level on the governed path.
+The requester can change, but the guarded tool still has to pass policy before execution.

 from autogen_agentchat.agents import AssistantAgent